Paige027/powerbi-sales-insights-dashboard/README.md

 # Sales Insights Dashboard (Power BI)

-A Power BI dashboard for analysing retail sales performance using DAX measures and a star schema data model.
+A Power BI dashboard for analysing retail sales performance using DAX measures and a star-schema data model.

 ## 🎯 Objectives

 - Track key sales KPIs (revenue, quantity, profit).
-- Analyse performance by **date, region, product and customer segment**.
+- Analyse performance by date, region, product and customer segment.
-- Identify top-performing categories/products and declining areas.
+- Identify top categories/products and declining areas.

 ## 🧱 Data & Modelling

-- Source: Sample transactional retail dataset (orders, customers, products, regions).
+- Source: Synthetic transactional retail dataset (orders, customers, products, regions).
-- Model: Star schema with **FactSales** and dimension tables (Date, Customer, Product, Region).
+- Model: Star schema with a **FactSales** table and dimension tables (Date, Customer, Product, Region).
-- Transformations done using Power Query (data types, relationships, calculated columns).
+- Cleaning & shaping done with Power Query.

-## 📊 Dashboard Highlights
+## 📊 Dashboard Features

 - Summary page with high-level KPIs and YoY trends.
-- Category and product breakdowns with interactive filters.
+- Product and category performance with interactive slicers.
-- Region view to compare performance across locations.
+- Region comparison for revenue and profit.
-- Top N products and customers by revenue/profit.
+- Top N products and customers views.

-## 🛠️ Tools & Tech
+## 🛠️ Tools

-- **Power BI Desktop**
+- Power BI Desktop
-- **DAX** for measures (Total Sales, Profit Margin, % Growth, etc.)
-- **Power Query** for cleaning and shaping the data.
+- DAX measures
+- Power Query

 ## 🚀 How to Use

-1. Clone or download this repository.
+1. Clone or download this repo.
-2. Open `Sales_Insights_Dashboard.pbix` in **Power BI Desktop**.
+2. Open `Sales_Insights_Dashboard.pbix` in Power BI Desktop.
-3. Refresh the data (if a data source is connected) or explore the visuals with existing data.

-## 📁 Project Structure

-- `Sales_Insights_Dashboard.pbix` – main Power BI report
-- `data/` – sample dataset (if included)
-- `README.md` – project documentation

-## ✅ Key Outcomes

-- Clear view of sales performance across multiple dimensions.
-- Reusable model and layout for similar retail reporting needs.
+3. Explore the report or connect it to your own data.